 Unfortunately, Document Everything, subMedia, and a few other independent journalists who are clearly on our side were attacked by the bloc - we'd like to see people in the bloc be less indiscriminate towards anyone with a camera.
-Let's paint and smash the cameras of also take the time to explain to independent media what practices endanger us.
-Conversely, Maxime Deland (whose incriminating photos were later published by TVA Nouvelles, and who seems to be the mass media's go-to photographer for confrontational demonstrations) went unnoticed within the bloc because he looked like independent media - here's his face for next time2.
+Let's paint and smash the cameras of any mass media without hesitation, but let's also take the time to explain to independent media what practices endanger us.
+Conversely, Maxime Deland (whose incriminating photos were later published by TVA Nouvelles, and who seems to be the mass media's go-to photographer for confrontational demonstrations) went unnoticed within the bloc because he looked like independent media - here's his face for next time.